๐Ÿ”†Environmental Chemistry I

 3. Compare and contrast bioremediation and chemical oxidation for treating petroleum hydrocarbon contamination.
 What are the advantages and limitations of each approach?

-4. An FRQ describes a chlorinated solvent plume in groundwater and asks you to design a passive treatment system.
+4. A chlorinated solvent plume is migrating through a sandy aquifer, and the site owner wants a passive treatment system.
 Which technique would you choose, and what reactive material would you specify?

 5. Why might solidification/stabilization be chosen over chemical oxidation for a contaminated site, even though it doesn't destroy the pollutants?
 Under what circumstances is containment an acceptable remediation goal?